Pinner61/minimal-complexity-self-assembly/README.md

 This project was inspired by:

 Bohlin, J., Turberfield, A. J., Louis, A. A., and Šulc, P.

 *Designing the Self Assembly of Arbitrary Shapes Using Minimal Complexity Building Blocks.*

-The original paper studies the design of self assembled structures using minimal numbers of building block species and interaction types.
-This repository is a simplified student project built to understand the computational design ideas behind that work.
+The original paper studies the design of arbitrary self assembled structures using minimal numbers of building block species and interaction types.
+This repository is a simplified student project built to understand and computationally explore the design ideas behind that work.

 ---

 ## Author

 Tejas Sharma

 Computer Science Student at Arizona State University

-Interested in sustainability, computational modeling, and bio inspired systems.
+Interested in computational modeling, sustainability, bio inspired systems, data science, and scientific computing.